-Buttweld fittings are used to change the pathway of a pipeline (elbows), reduce/increase its bore size (reducers), branch (tees, cross) or blind it (butt weld cap).
-BW fittings are used for pipes above 2 inches in diameter, whereas socket weld and threaded fittings are used for smaller size pipes.
+What are buttweld fittings in piping?
+Buttweld fittings are pipe fittings used to change the pathway of a pipeline (elbows), reduce/increase the pipe bore size (reducers), branch (tees, cross) or blind a pipeline (butt weld cap).
+ASME B16.9 (and MSS-SP 43) Buttweld fittings are used for piping systems above 2 inches in diameter, whereas socket weld and threaded fittings are used for smaller size pipes (ASME B16.11).

-Buttweld fittings are very popular products in piping engineering and plant construction.
-They are available in multiple shapes (elbows, tees, reducers, crosses, caps), material grades (carbon, high-yield carbon, low-alloy, stainless, duplex, and nickel alloys), and sizes (2 to 24 inches in seamless execution, and welded for larger pipe sizes).
+Buttweld fittings are available in multiple shapes (elbows, tees, reducers, crosses, caps, stub ends), material grades (carbon, high-yield carbon, low-alloy, stainless, duplex, and nickel alloys), and dimensions (2 to 24 inches in seamless execution, and welded for larger pipe sizes).

 Butt welding fittings have the following benefits